NIRSpec FS and IFU Mosaic APT Guide

 This slider selects the displacement between consecutive columns, in angular units of degrees.
 Column shifts can be applied either separately or in conjunction with Row shifts.

 In Table 2 we present several examples of simple mosaic configurations created using the mosaic properties listed in the last columns.
 An image of the corresponding mosaic as viewed in Aladin is listed in the first column for the IFU case.
 Each pattern should be suitable for different science programs.
 Click on each images to see a more detailed version of the figures.

 |Overlap (%)||Shift (degrees)|

-* The default parameters are a 1 row, 1 column "mosaic" with 10% overlap in each dimension.
+† The default parameters are a one row, one column "mosaic" with 10% overlap in each dimension.
 This is the equivalent to a single pointing and no mosaic.
 Altering these parameters will add additional pointings to the mosaic to create a mapped shape.

-Figure 3 shows two mosaics created using the Fixed Slit Mosaic pattern to cover a proto planetary disk in the Orion Nebula shown in the upper left panel.
+Figure 3 shows 2 mosaics created using the fixed slit mosaic pattern to cover a proto-planetary disk in the Orion Nebula, shown in the upper left panel.

-Users can select the number of 'Rows' and 'Columns' in the Mosaic Properties pane.
+Users can select the number of Rows and Columns under the Mosaic Properties tab.

 Once the number of rows and columns have been selected, the user can display the mosaic in the Aladin pane by clicking on the View in Aladin button.
 It is usually useful to display an image of the target as well.
 As an example, Figure 3 shows 2 mosaics, one with 4 columns and the other with 15 columns.
 For comparison, the lower right panel in Figure 3 shows the same field of view superimposed with the NIRSpec IFU footprint.